Usage

 - From Xcode select

-, built by your app, to theBuild Phase's Input Files
+Info.plist, built by your app, to theBuild Phase's Input Filesfield.

 E.g.:$(BUILT_PRODUCTS_DIR)/$(INFOPLIST_PATH)